-Feel free to make yourself a coffee using the coffee machine.
-Basic utensils and cutlery is available; if you need anything else, let us know.
+Feel free to use the coffee machine and the basic utensils and cutlery available; if you need anything else, let us know.

 Everything about supplies apply to the food stock as well.
 Apart from those, all milk products, cold cuts and perishables go in the fridge.
-Before opening any fresh pack (of juice, biscuits, namkeen, etc.), do ensure that there isn’t already an open pack lying around.
+Before opening any fresh pack, do ensure that there isn’t already an open pack lying around.
 Use the containers on kitchen shelf to store the contents — preferably pour the contents into the container rather than shoving in the packet itself.

-If you leave food in the fridge and plan to consume it the next day, please cover it with clingwrap and ensure that it doesn’t stay in the fridge for long.
+If you leave food in the fridge for the next day, please cover it with cling wrap and ensure that it doesn’t stay in the fridge for long.

 During the summer, ensure that we always have cold water and ice in the fridge.
 If you take out a bottle, please replace it with a filled one, or if you notice that the ice trays are empty, do refill them.

 A maid comes in every day to clean the office.
 We do our own dishes.
-The maid shouldn’t be expected to do our dishes, even though she is kind enough to clean the the utensils that are left in the sink overnight.
 Leaving behind utensils in the sink is discouraged—do it only if you must.

-If you use utensils to prepare food, say Maggi or a sandwich, please don’t leave dirty plates or cutlery on the kitchen platform.
-Drop them in the sink while you enjoy the food, and wash them soon.
-Utensils that are used repeatedly through the day should typically not be left behind in an unclean state because someone else might want to use it right after you.
+If you use utensils to prepare food, please drop them in the sink while you enjoy the food, and wash them soon.
+Utensils used repeatedly through the day should not be left behind in an unclean state because someone else might want to use it right after you.